gabriellegall/Python_Portfolio/README.md

 ## [Central Limit Theorem](https://github.com/gabriellegall/Python_Portfolio/blob/main/Central-limit-theorem/central_limit_theorem.py)

 **Context** : the central limit theorem states that, given a sufficiently large sample size, the sampling distribution of the averages for a variable will approximate a normal distribution regardless of that variable’s distribution in the population.
-This theorem is fundamental is hypothesis testing since it enables researchers to test for the significance of average values without requiring any assumption about the population distribution.
+This theorem is fundamental for hypothesis testing since it enables researchers to test for the significance of average values without requiring any assumption about the population distribution.

 **Script** : it shows the sampling distribution of 1000 averages for different sample sizes.
 The script also contains results of a normality test (Jarque–Bera test) for each of those distributions.